The Railway

 It is on the route of the old Great Central Railway that linked the cities of Manchester, Sheffield, Nottingham and Leicester with London at its terminus station at Marylebone.

-The preserved railway is predominently steam operated and has a double track section which allows passengers to experience the thrill of trains passing at speed.
+The preserved railway is predominantly steam operated and has a double track section which allows passengers to experience the thrill of trains passing at speed.
 In this respect it is unique in the preservation world.

 But the GCR is more than just a tourist line.
 Its double track allows for commercial testing of railway vehicles at speeds of up to 75 mph for diesel hauled trains and 60 mph for steam hauled trains.